 The City collects levy moneys from developers to use for landscaping on medians/boulevards/entry areas of new communities.

 The Parks department does a yearly assessment of asphalt pathways in the City.
 Pathways that are assessed as 'poor' are rebuilt.

 A new pathway to provide pedestrian connectivity between Edwards Way and Railway Avenue over the rebuilt pony truss bridge.
 The new pathway will also include seating, planting and interpretive signage about the area.

-The City planned to build a pedestrian tunnel under the CP rail tracks to link Luxstone to Nose Creek Park in 2019.
+In 2019, the City had planned to construct a new pedestrian tunnel under the CP rail tracks to link Luxstone to Nose Creek Park.

 Detailed design for this work was finalized in January and the City was hoping to have the tunnel open by September.
-Unfortunately, the tender submissions the City received to complete this work came in over budget.
-The City is working with our contractors to understand how the work was costed and will also revisit scope of work and execution method for this project.
+Unfortunately, the tender submissions the City received to complete this work came in over the anticipated budget.
+The City is working with our contractors to understand how the work was costed to possibly re-scope the work and execution method for this project.

-The Capital Projects Office – the department in charge of this project – will provide information to Council Budget Committee and Council at the next quarterly Capital Budget update in the third quarter of 2019.
+The Capital Projects Office (CPO) is responsible for delivering the project.
+The CPO will provide information to Council Budget Committee and Council at the next quarterly Capital Budget update in November of 2019.
 This project is on hold until further notice.